Magadheera: Plot

-In 1609 CE, in the Aravali Mountains at Bhairavakona, in the aftermath of a fierce battle.
-Near the edge of a cliff, a dying princess, Mithravindha Devi, pleads with the warrior Kaala Bhairava to confess his love for her.
-Just as Bhairava begins to express his feelings, she falls, and Bhairava jumps after her, trying to reach her but failing.
-A Muslim general, Sher Khan retrieves his armour and declares that Bhairava will be reborn to reclaim his lost love.
+In 1609 CE, atop the cliffside Bhairavakona temple in the Aravalli Range, a dying princess, Mithravinda Devi, begs the royal warrior Kaala Bhairava to confess his love for her.
+Before he can speak, she succumbs to her wounds and slips off the cliff; Bhairava leaps after her but fails to catch her, falling to his death.
+Assessing the tragic scene, a powerful invading Muslim general named Sher Khan retrieves Bhairava's armor and solemnly prophesies that the warrior will be reborn to reclaim his lost love.

-Four hundred years later, in 2009, Harsha, a street-bike racer, briefly touches the hand of a woman trying to board his auto, triggering strange visions.
-Curious, he searches for her and unknowingly asks Indira "Indu" about her, not realising she is the same woman.
-Believing he is stalking her, Indu misleads him and, along with her friends, exploits him for favours.
-However, after Harsha defends her from harassers, she begins to develop feelings for him.
+Four hundred years later, in 2009, Harsha is a street-bike racer in Hyderabad.
+While casually moving through a crowd, his hand briefly brushes against that of a woman trying to board an auto-rickshaw.
+The physical contact triggers vivid, inexplicable historical visions.
+Determined to find her, Harsha unknowingly asks the woman herself, Indira "Indu", for help, not realizing she is the same person.
+Believing Harsha is an aggressive stalker, Indu mischievously conceals her identity and exploits his infatuation for personal favors.
+However, after Harsha selflessly defends her from local harassers, she develops genuine affection for him.

-Indu's father, Pratap Varma, was evicted from their ancestral estate in Rajasthan by Omdev, his late sister’s husband, who had no rightful claim to the property.
-The man and his son, Raghuveer, murder several lawyers to maintain control of the estate before travelling to Hyderabad to kill Pratap.
-However, upon seeing Indu, Raghuveer becomes infatuated with her.
-When his father dismisses his obsession, Raghuveer kills him and manipulates Indu and Pratap into believing he died of natural causes.
-He subsequently offers them the estate in an attempt to gain their trust.
+Meanwhile, Indu's father, Pratap, has been illegally evicted from their ancestral palace in Udaigarh, Rajasthan, by his late sister's husband, Omdev.
+To secure unhindered control of the estate, Omdev's ruthless son, Raghuveer, executes several lawyers before traveling to Hyderabad to eliminate Pratap.
+Upon encountering Indu, Raghuveer becomes deeply infatuated with her.
+When his father dismisses his obsession, Raghuveer murders Omdev, frames it as a natural death, and manipulates Pratap and Indu by returning their ancestral palace to earn their absolute trust.